Digicreon/Dispak/README.md

 Here are the definable variables:
 - **Main configuration**
-  - `CONF_GIT_MAIN`: If the main branch or your repository is not 'main', you must define it here.
+  - `CONF_GIT_MAIN`: If the main branch of your repository is not 'main', you must define it here.
   - `CONF_PLATFORM`: IF you don't want Dispak to detect the platform, you can set what is the current environment (`dev`, `test` or `prod`).
   - `CONF_PLATFORMS`: This variable is also used to override the automatic detection of the platform.
 But here is an associative array that allows you to specify the platform type associated with each server (from the server names).
 - **pkg rule**
   - `CONF_PKG_CHECK_URL`: You can ask Dispak to check the return status of the given URL before creating a new tag.
 This is convenient if you have a local page that show the result of your unit tests; if the HTTP status of this page is an error (not equal to 200), the tag is not created.
   - `CONF_PKG_SCRIPTS_PRE`: You can ask Dispak to execute a list of scripts before creating a new tag.
   - `CONF_PKG_SCRIPTS_POST`: You can ask Dispak to execute a list of scripts after creating a new tag.
 These scripts are not executed if there was an error during the process.
+  - `CONF_PKG_CONCAT`: It is possible to concatenate many files into one file.
+The `CONF_PKG_CONCAT` variable is an associative array.
+For each entry, the key is the path to the generated file, and the value is the list of source files.
-  - `CONF_PKG_MINIFY`: It is possible to concatenate many files into one Javacript or CSS file, and then to minify this file.
+  - `CONF_PKG_MINIFY`: It is possible to concatenate many files into one Javascript or CSS file, and then to minify this file.
 The `CONF_PKG_MINIFY` variable is an associative array.
 For each entry, the key is the path to the generated file, and the value is the list of source files.
   - `CONF_PKG_S3`: If you want to copy static files to Amazon S3, use this variable.
 It is an associative array; for each entry, the key is the S3 bucket where the files will be copied, and the value is the path to the file or the directory that will be recursively copied.
 The files are copied in a sub-directory of the bucket's root, which name is the tag's version number.
   - `CONF_PKG_S3_COMPRESS`: Set this variable to 1 if you want to compress text files (raw text, HTML, JSON, SVG…) sent to Amazon S3.
 Files are compressed with GZIP.
 Note that files are compressed and sent one by one, whereas folder synchronization is used when there is no compression.
 As a result, upload is quite slower with compression.
   - `CONF_PKG_S3_UNSTABLE`: Set this variable to 1 if you want to copy static files to Amazon S3 for stable *and* unstable versions (not only for stable versions).